funkywork/nightmare/README.md

 > **Warning** _Nightmare_ is still _Work In Progress_.

-A set of components that fit, a priori, relatively well with the web framework ([OCaml](https://ocaml.org)) [Dream](https://aantron.github.io/dream/) to try to build, at best, and quickly, dynamic web applications.
+A set of components that fit, in theory, relatively well with the web framework ([OCaml](https://ocaml.org)) [Dream](https://aantron.github.io/dream/) to try to build quickly and as best as possible dynamic web applications.

-**Nightmare** was very much inspired by the development of [Muhokama](https://github.com/xvw/muhokama/), a forum written in [OCaml](https://ocaml.org) which has had many of its components imported directly into **Nightmare**.
+**Nightmare** was very much inspired by the development of [Muhokama](https://github.com/xvw/muhokama/), a forum written in [OCaml](https://ocaml.org) which had many of its components imported directly into **Nightmare**.
 The set of ideas implemented in this "adhoc framework" comes from different sources of inspiration which we will try to list meticulously in an appropriate section.

-Even though the framework is intended to be as agnostic as possible, it has been designed to blend in naturally with [Dream](https://aantron.github.io/dream/), hence the name chosen.
+Even though the framework is intended to be as agnostic as possible, it has been designed to blend in naturally with [Dream](https://aantron.github.io/dream/), hence the library's name.

 ## Setting up the development environment

-Setting up a development environment is quite common.
+Setting up a development environment is quite straightforward.
 We recommend setting up a local switch to collect dependencies locally.
-Here are the commands to enter to initiate the environment:
+Here are the commands to enter to initialize the environment:

 ```shellsession
 opam update